W Series (championship): Media coverage

-W Series races are live-streamed on Facebook, YouTube and/or Twitter in countries without television broadcasts.

-In May 2022, Sky Sports UK announced it had obtained exclusive live broadcast rights for three years.
-A broadcast partnership was also made with Sky Italia.
+In May 2022, Sky Sports UK announced it had obtained exclusive live broadcast rights for three years, including a broadcast partnership with Sky Italia.
 In the UK, Channel 4 now show only race highlights, with the exception of the Silverstone race which will show live coverage alongside Sky.
+Jacques held onto his lead commentary role for races, with Monger and Schiff rotating between roles as expert analysts and pit reporters – Schiff's role growing to covering practice sessions alongside guest analysis from W Series hires including reserve driver Ayla Ågren and the series' head of communications Charlotte Sefton.

+In June 2021, a six-part documentary on the 2019 season titled Driven was launched on UK Channel 4's on-demand service.
+Modelled on Formula 1: Drive to Survive, media outlets lamented the docuseries as a missed opportunity given extremely limited release and its airing towards the end of the COVID-19 pandemic.

+List of broadcasters

+W Series races were live-streamed on Facebook, YouTube and/or Twitter in countries without television broadcasts.

 Criticism

-The W Series has faced criticism since it was publicly announced, with opponents of the series claiming the category segregated female racers rather than promoting their inclusion in established series.
+The W Series faced criticism since it was publicly announced, with opponents of the series claiming the category segregated female racers rather than promoting them through inclusion in established series.

 British IndyCar Series driver Pippa Mann responded to the series’ announcement on Twitter, saying "What a sad day for motorsport.
 Those with funding to help female racers are choosing to segregate them as opposed to supporting them.
 I am deeply disappointed to see such an historic step backwards take place in my life time."

-Mann's views on segregation were echoed by Charlie Martin, who stated "This series is founded on segregation, and while it may create opportunities for some female drivers, it sends a clear message that segregation is acceptable.
+Mann's views on segregation were echoed by transgender driver Charlie Martin, who stated "This series is founded on segregation, and while it may create opportunities for some female drivers, it sends a clear message that segregation is acceptable.
 We don’t discriminate in sport based on race, so it is particularly jarring that we feel it is acceptable to do so based on gender in 2018.
 As racers, we want to compete against the best drivers – regardless of age, race, sexual orientation or gender – and prove we are the best at what we do."

-Former Formula E and ex-Sauber F1 Test Driver Simona de Silvestro has suggested that the $1.5 million prize fund would be better invested in a scholarship system to support the development of talent across a wider range of motorsport disciplines.
+Former Formula E and ex-Sauber F1 test driver Simona de Silvestro has suggested that the $1.5 million prize fund would be better invested in a scholarship system to support the development of talent across a wider range of motorsport disciplines.
 "If there’s really that much money going into the series, there are a few girls that have been pretty competitive in junior series.
 It seems like everyone is just struggling to get the shot.
 If you look at a Red Bull affiliation or a Mercedes affiliation, somehow these kids always get into the best teams and then they’re winning.
 I think, personally, it would have been better to do something like the Red Bull programme and make sure some girls get an opportunity on a really good team."